aswenor/electron-tesserae/README.md

 choco install git
 ```

-You can run the rest of commands in a normal command prompt
+You can run the rest of the commands in a normal command prompt
 ```
 # cd into the directory where you would like to store the code
 git clone https://github.com/nOkuda/electron-tesserae        # clone this repo